War of the Bands

 The pacification of the sides on the Banco de Vizcaya at the Plaza de España in Sevilla.

 The War of the Bands (Bando gerrak, Guerra de los Bandos) was a civil war, really an extended series of blood feuds, in the western Basque Country, Cantabria, Gascony, and Navarre in the Late Middle Ages.
 The primary source for the War is Las Bienandanças e fortunas by Lope García de Salazar, written c.1471.
-The war is named after the aristocratic networks of familial alliances and their armed followings, known as bandos (bands), that carried out constant wars for power and honour across three kingdoms.
+The war is named after the aristocratic networks of familial alliances and their armed followings, known as bandos (factions or "bands"), that carried out constant wars for power and honour across three kingdoms.
 The wars ceased only with the imposition of royal authority under Ferdinand II of Aragon and Isabella of Castile, the Catholic Monarchs.

-The wars resulted partly from the destabilising effect of the Castilian Civil War and the ensuing political weakness of the House of Trastámara.
+The wars resulted partly from the destabilising effect of the Castilian Civil War of 1351–1369 and the ensuing political weakness of the House of Trastámara.
 That the Seniory of Biscay effectively ceased to exist after 1370 and was subsumed in 1379 into Castile only exacerbated the effects of political anarchy on Biscay.
 The rise of the towns, notably Bilbao and Bermeo, caused jockeying for municipal power between the rich urban families.
 The landed nobility, enfeoffed in the heavily encastellated countryside, nursed feuds that dated back centuries.
 The Legizamon and Zamudiano had been enemies since 1270.
 Many minor noble families were caught in the feuds of the great families by ties of marriage.

 In 1362, in the early stage of the conflicts, the Legizamon and Zurbarán families fought a battle in the streets of Bilbao.
 They battled again in the market of Bermeo in 1413.
 Thereafter until 1433 the fighting between the two bands continued without a truce.
 The Basurto, who had been enemies of the Legizamon over the rights to a salmon, fought on the side of the Zurbarán.
-The urban warfare was less fatal than the pitched battles often fought in the countryside: only five men died in a fracas in Bilbao in 1440 and only ten in the streets of Bermeo in 1443.
+The urban warfare was less fatal than the pitched battles often fought in the countryside: only five men died in a fracas in Bilbao in 1440 and ten in the streets of Bermeo in 1443.